Latakia (tobacco): Use in tobacco blends

 Latakia is primarily used in making pipe tobacco blends.
-Of the many categories of blends found through out the world, the most prominent use of Latakia are in those of the English Pipe Tobacco variety.
-This is so much so that to be considered an English mixture, a blend must contain some percentage of Latakia tobacco.
+Of the many categories of blends found throughout the world, the most prominent use of Latakia are in those of the English and Balkan pipe tobacco varieties.
+This is so much so that to be considered an English or balkan mixture, a blend must contain some percentage of Latakia tobacco.
 English pipe mixtures became famous for the distinct flavor of Latakia, due to its rarity outside of the Middle East.
-Because the British Empire had interests within Syria and the surrounding areas, the import of Latakia as well as other oriental tobaccos to the British Isles were common place, but not much elsewhere in Western Europe and the Americas.
-Because of this, many pipe smokers outside of the British empire (and even within, as many blenders kept their recipes secret) historically knew only of Latakia through the unique taste and smell of the blends they purchased from English merchants.
-Much like many tobacco blends, the basis of English blends is made of a combination of Virginia tobacco or Burley tobacco either by themselves or blended together.
-Latakia and other Oriental tobaccos are added in small amounts to finish the mixture.
+Because the British Empire had interests within Syria and the surrounding areas, the import of Latakia as well as other Oriental tobaccos to the British Isles were commonplace, but not much elsewhere in Western Europe and the Americas.
+Because of this, many pipe smokers outside of the British Empire (and even within, as many blenders kept their recipes secret) historically knew only of Latakia through the unique taste and smell of the blends they purchased from English merchants.
+The basis of English and Balkan blends is a combination of Virginia tobacco or Burley tobacco either by themselves or blended together.
+Latakia and other Oriental tobaccos (Balkan blends tending to have a higher more prominent usage of Orientals) are added to finish the mixture.

-Since the resurgence in pipe smoking in the late 90's and the increase in popularity of non-traditional blends and flavors, latakia has taken on many new roles.
-Many blenders use latakia is conjunction with warm flavors such as chocolate or vanilla in aromatic blends (tobacco blends consisting of any mixture of tobacco with added natural or artificial flavors) to highlight key notes the blender is looking for.
+Since the resurgence in pipe smoking in the late 1990's and the increase in popularity of non-traditional blends and flavors, Latakia has taken on many new roles.
+Many blenders use Latakia in conjunction with warm flavors such as chocolate or vanilla in aromatic blends (tobacco blends consisting of any mixture of tobacco with added natural or artificial flavors) to highlight key notes the blender is looking for.
 Furthermore, Latakia is no longer relegated to being a condiment tobacco.
-Modern blenders have made successful recipes consisting of up to 50% latakia, though generally regarded as robust blends and not for those who are looking for a lighter flavor.
-Moreover, Latakia has been used by companies such as Drew Estate Cigars in many of their non-traditional naturally flavored cigars.
+Modern blenders have made successful recipes consisting of up to 50% Latakia, though generally regarded as robust blends and not for those who are looking for a lighter flavor.
+Moreover, Latakia has been used by companies such as Drew Estate Cigars in many of their non-traditional naturally-flavored cigars.